Colne Valley MP challenges Prime Minister over NHS issues

 The Labour MP asked a question at Wednesday’s Prime Minister’s Questions and noted the recent decision by the Health Secretary Jeremy Hunt to refer the closure of Huddersfield Royal Infirmary back for further investigation .

-During the question and answer session, Mrs Walker said: “I welcome that the Health Secretary is in listening mode and has considered the Independent Reconfiguration Panel’s recommendations over the potential downgrading of Huddersfield Royal Infirmary back to the Trust,
+During the question and answer session, Mrs Walker said: “I welcome that the Health Secretary is in listening mode and has referred the plans for downgrading Huddersfield Royal Infirmary back to the Trust.

-“But now is the challenge Prime Minister, how is your government going to fill the 34,000 nursing vacancies; recruit to fill the 47% of vacancies in GP’s surgeries; increase funding for community NHS services; fix Kirklees Council’s social care service funding gap of £9m a year; and protect the NHS , so it is free at the point of use in its 70th year.”
+"But now is the challenge Prime Minster, how is your government nationally, going to fill the 34,000 nursing vacancies; recruit to fill the 47% of vacancies in GP’s surgeries; increase funding for community NHS services; fix Kirklees Council’s social care service funding gap of £9m a year; and protect the NHS , so it is free at the point of use in its 70th year.”

 Theresa May didn’t respond to all parts of her question, and she replied: “You remain true to uphold the principles of the NHS.